 - Creating a distributed workforce.
 We are now working more and more as single maids.
-This has a few benefits.
+This has many benefits.
 First, it avoids having all of our staff at the office each morning and allows us to implement social distancing protocols, and reduces their time together traveling in cars, and reduces the number of team members in homes.
 About 80% of our staff have been moved to a solo cleaning model.
 We do need to retain some teams for training, larger homes, and first-time cleans.

 Better Life Maids has the best cross-contamination protocols in the home cleaning industry and are actively researching ways to improve them.
 We use a close system mop system.
 Clean mops are soaked in a clean solution.
 Mops are removed from the clean system and used until they are soiled.
 They are then placed in a plastic bag and removed from service for the day.
 Only clean mops remain the solution, and we only use a mop in a bathroom and then remove it from service.
 We do the same with cleaning cloths.
 Only clean microfiber cloths are brought into your home.
 And we are implementing systems to make sure that one set of cleaning tools per home is used as well.
 Vacuums are wiped down between each home.